 I will never be ready to talk at any great length about rape.
 Although I'm aware of, though not familiar with, the physical and emotional damage it leaves in its wake, there is nothing of value I can add to any discussion of it.
 This didn't seem to stop the first three episodes of BTOOOM! (three o's) though which handles the past and present sexual assault of one of its main characters with all the deftness and sensitivity of throwing a rotten watermelon against a cinder block wall.

 Nostalgia for the carefree days of school is a staple of anime, the future was brighter when one didn't have to worry about careers or significant others or the multitude other thralls of adulthood.
 If this spring season of anime is anything to go by, it's also full of banal whinging.

-Hyouka and Kids on the Slope kick this off with the protagonist of the former trapped in chronic apathy (“energy conservation” in his parlance, like a self-conscious battery) while the latter’s Kaoru bemoans climbing a gnarly looking hill to get to school.
+Hyouka and Kids on the Slope kick this off with the protagonist of the former trapped in chronic apathy ("energy conservation" in his parlance, like a self-conscious battery) while the latter's Kaoru bemoans climbing a gnarly looking hill to get to school.
 Such hardships.
 The two series share a similar affection for oversaturated amber sunsets and a slow, measured pace; the polar opposite of A Summer Coloured Miracle which is all cerulean skies and the constant background cry of cicadas.
-Read the rest of this entry

 Accel World owes a lot to Serial Experiments Lain.
 The script may not be penned by Chiaki J. Konaka and has yet to deal with digital deities but a great many of this new series' ideas can be traced back to it.